ocaml/platform-blog/opam-1-2-travisci.md

 - adding
   [.travis.yml](https://github.com/samoht/ocaml-travisci-skeleton/blob/master/.travis.yml)
   at the root of your project.
-You can tweak this file to test your project with different versions of OCaml (by default, it uses 4.02.1)
+You can tweak this file to test your project with different versions of OCaml.
+By default, it will use 4.02.1.

 - adding
   [.travis-ci.sh](https://github.com/samoht/ocaml-travisci-skeleton/blob/master/.travis-ci.sh)
   at the root of your project.
-This file assume that your are using the usual `./configure`, `make` and `make test` commands.
-If it is not the case you might need to tweak the build instructions.
+This file assumes that your are using the usual `./configure`, `make` and `make test` commands for your project.
+  If it is not the case you might need to edit that file to tweak the build instructions.

-- signing in at https://travis-ci.org/ (using your Github account) and enabling the tests for your project (click on the '+' button on the left pane).
+- signing in at https://travis-ci.org/ using your Github account and enabling the tests for your project (click on the '+' button on the left pane).